Hope For Tomorrow

 Phone: 773-525-1777 ext.
 300

 Our social services program does not have physical boundaries, anyone is welcome.
 We keep your information confidential.
 You don’t have to use the Pantry to be a client.

 Submit requests for Cradles to Crayons KidPacks (includes items such as clothing, shoes, diapers, and hygiene kits).
 Learn about local resources for children and families.

 Receive information about local job/employment openings and resources, and receive help with resumes, interviews, and other job preparation requirements.

-Complete a request for the Lakeview Pantry Grant Program.
+Work with a Case Manager to determine your eligibility for the Lakeview Pantry Grant Program.
 Receive budgeting assistance.
-Learn about other financial assistance resources.
+Learn about other financial assistance resources in the city.

 Receive referrals for healthcare needs, free/sliding fee scale clinics, prescription coverage resources and other needs.

 Apply for or complete a redetermination or mid-point report for Medicaid, SNAP, and or Cash Assistance.
 Learn how to use the abe.illinois.gov website.

 Submit online applications for a variety of housing waitlists.
 Receive other resources.